What is 20/20 vision? What is 6/6 visual acuity?

 Using the example of an archery range where targets are just sighted at various distances from a 10m threshold, that given individual from 20m requires 2.0x magnification.
 If they need to shoot from 40m as well, they’ll need 4.0x

 Mini binoculars with powers of 4x and 6x offer further magnification for those with poor vision and can also be used to focus closer for looking at scorecards.

 Age-related macular degeneration

 All the above are significant sources of global vision impairment and can compromise your acuity.
 The resolution of a human eye varies from person to person, of course.
 If you had perfect vision, your acuity defines resolution would be about 0.6 arcminutes (for comparison, the full Moon on the sky is about 1/2 a degree or 30 arcmins across).In eye disease and cases of refractive error measurement for glasses or contact lenses, the visual acuity is recorded at 20 feet or 6 metres, usually using the Snellen chart as an integral unit of measure and comparison.

 At about 300 pixels per inch, an iPhone display at 10 to 12 inches away from your eyes is the limit of the human retina to differentiate the pixels.

 This means the pixels in this instance are so small that they exceed your eye’s ability to detect them.
 Pictures at that resolution are smooth and continuous, and not pixellated.

-Near visual acuity is typically tested with a reading card to assess a subject’s ability to accommodate.
-Ratings such as Jaeger scores (designated J1, J2…) are sometimes used for near acuity but often are not standardized for size or test distance.
+Close readings are typically tested with a reading card to assess a subject’s ability to accommodate.
+Ratings such as Jaeger scores (designated J1, J2…) are sometimes used for near acuity but often are not standardised for size or test distance.

-Tables exist for for equivalent Snellen distance acuities and point sizes for Times New Roman font ( In typography, the point is the smallest unit of measure ).
+Tables exist for equivalent Snellen distance acuities and point sizes for Times New Roman font ( Typography, the point is the smallest unit of measure.)